Sirak-K/my-project-1/README.md

 Improvements:

-Page: All
+-> Page: All
-- Add social media links
+-- Add social media links
-- Add footer.
+-- Add footer.
-- Position nav-bar more to the left.
+-- Position nav-bar more to the left.

-Page: About
+-> Page: About
-- Increase readability of captions under box-images.
+-- Increase readability of captions under box-images.
+-- Adjust text from wikipedia to not be copy-paste.